timdream/rpi-tools/README.md

 Likely not going to support future versions once I am done with my current project, but should be helpful for people who is looking.

-## Step-by-step guide
+## Step-by-step guide to build your own VPN service

 Here are the things you need to get your device up and running.

 ### Step 1: Get a Raspberry Pi and SSH connection

-You don’t need fancy new model just for OpenVPN.
+You don’t need a fancy new model just for OpenVPN.
 A smaller one would work.
 Install [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) on the SD card.
 You will need some way to get it to connect to network and SSH turned on.

 * Check the [SSH documentation](https://www.raspberrypi.org/documentation/remote-access/ssh/) to figure out how to enable SSH including on headless configuration
 * Also, [Setting up a Raspberry Pi headless](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) contain more information including setting up WiFi before the first boot.

 ### Step 2: Bootstrap